craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 site plugin, your files/folders needs to go in the corresponding type of plugin folder, following the structure below:

-- ``craftercms-plugin.yaml``: the plugin descriptor, see :ref:`craftercms-plugin-yaml-file` for details
+- ``craftercms-plugin.yaml``: the plugin descriptor, see :ref:`newIa-craftercms-plugin-yaml-file` for details

 - ``.crafter``